JenniferFadare/password-generator/README.md

 GIVEN I need a new, secure password

-- [ ] WHEN I click the button to generate a password THEN I am presented with a series of prompts for password criteria
+- [X] WHEN I click the button to generate a password THEN I am presented with a series of prompts for password criteria

-- [ ] WHEN prompted for password criteria THEN I select which criteria to include in the password
+- [X] WHEN prompted for password criteria THEN I select which criteria to include in the password

+    The user is asked to select 'ok' if they want the feature and 'cancel' if they don't.

-- [ ] WHEN prompted for the length of the password THEN I choose a length of at least 8 characters and no more than 128 characters
+- [X] WHEN prompted for the length of the password THEN I choose a length of at least 8 characters and no more than 128 characters

-- [ ] WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters
+- [X] WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters

-- [ ] WHEN I answer each prompt THEN my input should be validated and at least one character type should be selected
+- [X] WHEN I answer each prompt THEN my input should be validated and at least one character type should be selected

-- [ ] WHEN all prompts are answered THEN a password is generated that matches the selected criteria
+- [X] WHEN all prompts are answered THEN a password is generated that matches the selected criteria

+    This was the hardest part of the challenge and took me a while to understand that I was thinking about it too hard.
+I achieved this part by creating a character bank and concatonating the possible word banks together, then using the random number feature to pick the position in the character bank array.

-- [ ] WHEN the password is generated THEN the password is either displayed in an alert or written to the page
+- [X] WHEN the password is generated THEN the password is either displayed in an alert or written to the page

 ## Thought Process Through This Assignment